 A few months back, an aspiring online marketer, we’ll call him Joffrey, asked me for advice on his virtual summit.
 At the time, I had recently helped a coaching client generate 6-figures from a virtual summit.
 He had heard about the success of the event, and wanted some of Tom’s special made secret launch sauce for his own summit.

-In the end, while he was able to launch in 30 days, 90% of his speakers did not promote.
-Because of the rushed timeline, he didn’t have time to set up a paid traffic campaign.
-In the end, he got very little traffic, less leads, and even fewer sales.
+In the end, while he was able to launch in 30 days, most of his speakers did not promote.
+Because of the expedited timeline, he didn’t have time to set up a paid traffic campaign, nor prepare his upsell and downsell sequences (all of which contribute to the financial success of a summit).

 I share this story because:

-- It’s easy to screw up a virtual summit.
-The fastest way to fail is by launching too soon or by setting a timeline that is too aggressive.
+- It’s easy to mess up a virtual summit.
+The fastest way to fail is by RUSHING or by setting a timeline that is too aggressive.

 - Just because you think you can get everything done ‘just in time’ does not mean you should.
 Even if you’re hurting for cash flow, better to take more time and do it right, then try to speed things up and blow a great opportunity.

 So I implore you: don’t be like Joffrey.
-Instead:
+Do this instead: